-But meetings are time-consuming and expensive.
+But team meetings are time-consuming and expensive.
 Adding up the hourly costs of the attendees is often startling—the value of the work they might do in that time is presumably higher than that.
 As a result, team meetings need to be well planned, concise, and focused, and contain only information that is pertinent to everyone who attends.
 Topics and projects that don’t involve the whole group should be discussed in smaller groups.

-Attendees get the most from meetings when each has a responsibility and is encouraged to participate, collaborate, and share opinions.
+Employees get the most from meetings when each has a responsibility and is encouraged to participate, collaborate, and share opinions.

 Here’s one of Mike’s meetings: